Pinkwjp/Hello-Algorithms/README.md

 # Hello-Algorithms
-Algorithm problems and puzzles solved and implemented in Python
+Algorithm problems and puzzles implemented in Python